crismarksotto/instagram/README.md

 # Prerequisites

-Just include all necessary css and js files that are inside index.html.
+Just include all necessary css and js files.
 Do not remove anything if you don't know what it does.

 # Installing